US wants to ‘avoid a militarisation’ of the Arctic

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Reykjavik: United States Secretary of State Antony Blinken said on Tuesday that Washington wanted to avoid a military build-up in the Arctic, a day after Russia defended its military activities in the strategic region.
+Reykjavik: US Secretary of State Antony Blinken said on Tuesday that Washington wanted to avoid a military build-up in the Arctic, a day after Russia defended its military activities in the strategic region.

 "We have concerns about some of the increased military activities in the Arctic.
 That increases the dangers or prospects of accidents... and undermines the shared goal of a peaceful and sustainable future for the region," Blinken told a press conference in Reykjavik.